linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 If and only if the following conditions are met, the serial number can be changed.

-   - When the network status is online, changing serial number is supported.
-When the network status is offline, changing serial number is not supported, but activation by mobile phone code scanning is still supported.

    - Changing serial number is supported only when the authorization status is activated.

    - Only when the authorization mode is OPEN, the serial number can be changed.